mjakal/internet_radio/README.md

 http://localhost:3000
 ```

-## Deploying the App to a Home Server
+## Deploying the app to a home server

 When choosing a distribution for your home server, I recommend Debian 12.
 I encountered some issues getting audio to work properly with Ubuntu Server 24, whereas Debian 12 has proven to be more stable in this regard.